STEM Learning Opportunities

 AMRoC STEM Programs for Middle & High School Students!

-Youth ages 12-18 interested in engineering, electronics, mechanics, coding, design, technical competitions, game strategy and more are welcome to explore our various robotics and drone education programs and teams!
+Youth ages 12-18 interested in engineering, electronics, mechanics, coding, design, technical competitions, game strategy and more are welcome to explore opportunities on our youth robotics teams.
 No previous experience is necessary.
 Interested?
 Review the info on this page about our programs and sign up via the interest form button.

 AMRoC Fab Lab provides resources for youth ages 8 through 18 to design, build, test, and practice with their own competitive robots in regulation competition fields.
 They not only prepare for competition day, but they learn hands-on basic engineering skill sets along the way.

-In addition to providing meeting and competition space for FIRSTREC Foundation, and other youth robotics teams in the area, AMRoC Fab Lab hosts several in-house youth robotics teams, across four program levels serving children in K-12.
+In addition to providing meeting and competition space for FIRST, REC Foundation, and other youth robotics teams in the area, AMRoC Fab Lab hosts several in-house youth robotics teams and and an Elementary STEM Club.
+Programs run primarily during the school year.

 Please Note: Completing the General Interest Form only indicates interest and does not constitute acceptance of your child on a team or in a program.
 There is an additional application process and required parent orientation.
 Students in middle school and above must complete their own applications, which will be provided to families upon review of the initial interest form.